 We believe it's important to support people with an occupational disability to find employment.
-During the reporting year, we made a positive start by hiring several people, such as Francis Bogmans, within various parts of the organisation - read her testimonial on page 32.
+During the reporting year, we made a positive start by hiring several people within various parts of the organisation.

 Vitality Programme

 To support a better work-life balance, in 2018 we allocated each employee their own individual budget to put towards the Vitality Programme that suits them best: physical, mental, emotional or spiritual.
 The majority have used the budget for activities such as mindfulness and health coaching.